EmmaEwert/KITTY/docs/manual/tutorial.rst

 Animating the Player
 --------------------

-Leaf from Pokémon FireRed/LeafGreen has three walking frames for each of the four directions, but her actual animation uses the middle frame twice:
+We'll use the same approach as the directional "sign" for animating the player; Setting the ``Start`` and ``End`` parameters of an automatically created child ``Animator`` component to select animation sequences.

 .. figure:: images/tutorial-leaf.gif

-We'll use the same approach as the directional "sign"; Setting the ``Start`` and ``End`` parameters of an automatically created child ``Animator`` component to select animation sequences.
+	:align: center

+	Leaf from Pokémon FireRed/LeafGreen has three walking frames for each of the four directions, but her actual animation uses the middle frame twice.

 Facing
 ``````